 - Do not use both data feeds and Content API to submit product items

 - If you're considering a switch to the API for item submission, make sure that you're not using data feeds anymore to submit product items.
 If you keep on submitting items on both mediums, unexpected results may occur.

 - Is there a way I can safely use API and Datafeeds together?

 You can manipulate your datafeeds using the API’s Datafeeds Service.
 While this will make datafeed management at scale much easier, keep in mind that you should not insert or update products using the API concurrently with feeds, as unexpected results could occur.

 Some other examples of acceptable ways to use feeds and API jointly include:

 - Executing read-only requests (get or list) from the API: some merchants want to use the API to fetch information and status updates on their products.
 This is acceptable because product information only gets updated by feeds.

-- Using Inventory Service to update pricing and inventory throughout the day.
+- Using Inventory Service (v2 only) to update pricing and inventory throughout the day.
 This is acceptable because Inventory Service does not alter the product, which keeps it tied to the datafeed that it came from.
 Keep in mind that this means that your expiration date will not be updated either.
 This is usually not an issue since merchants tend to update their feeds often enough to prevent product expiration.